stoqey/ib/README.md

 The module makes a socket connection to TWS (or IB Gateway) using the [net](http://nodejs.org/api/net.html) module and all messages are entirely processed in Typescript.
 It uses [EventEmitter](http://nodejs.org/api/events.html) to pass the result back to user.

+## Simpler Alternative

+If you're looking for a more straightforward implementation with ready-to-use examples, check out [@stoqey/ibkr](https://github.com/stoqey/ibkr).
+This wrapper library provides:

+- 🚀 Simplified API interface
+- 📝 Full working examples for common operations
+- 🔄 Built-in connection management
+- 📊 Easy market data handling
+- 💼 Streamlined portfolio management
+- 🤖 Trading automation helpers

+The wrapper is built on top of this library but offers a more developer-friendly experience for common use cases.

 ## Installation

     $ npm install @stoqey/ib